 Plenty of oranges

 In 1932 the area was acquired by the Italian government and turned into a public garden.
 In memory of St. Dominic's gift to the pope it was planted with orange (and pine) trees.
 The fruits are not edible, but in winter their bright colours are heart warming.
+The image used as background for this page shows an orange tree.

 The terrace on Easter Monday 2008